barmanroys/bilby-assignment/README.md

 * Push the images to the dockerhub registry (needs access to dockerhub)
 * Deploy the services (Database and the NER) on the local minikube cluster
 * Schedule the ETL pipeline as a Kubernetes cron job
+* Start a minikube dashboard to monitor the service health